|

 This script creates an action named testAction that is associated

-has the singleton attribute set to false, so each time the
+bean has the singleton attribute set to false, so each time

-action task is executed a new instance of the command class will be created.)
+the action task is executed a new instance of the command class will be

+created.)
 In this example also an ElementEnabler is defined.
-The way this
+The way

 enables it again after the task's execution.
 (Thus the user cannot activate